Nomagno/Halfive/docs/specs/HWELQ_SPEC.md

 - PROCEDURE: `(atom? a)`
   * Evaluates to 1 if `a` is an atom.
 Otherwise it evaluates to 0.
 - PROCEDURE: `(procedure? a)`
-  * Evaluates to 1 if `a` is a core procedure, otherwise it evaluates to 0.
+  * Evaluates to 1 if `a` is a procedure, otherwise it evaluates to 0.
 - PROCEDURE: `(eq? a b)`
   * Evaluates to 1 if `a` and `b` are identical, otherwise it evaluates to 0.